 Don’t do it just now.
 But, nearer the time, scroll down to click on the map on the Join In page.

-National Poetry Day was founded in 1994 by William Sieghart, and has engaged millions of people across the country reading, writing and listening to poetry.
-From 1999 onwards, National Poetry Day has been loosely themed: the theme is not prescriptive but it kick starts inspiration.
-Our partners at The Poetry Society have a great page with more detail here.
+National Poetry Day was founded in 1994 by William Sieghart and has engaged millions of people across the country reading, writing and listening to poetry.
+From 1999 onwards, National Poetry Day has been loosely themed: the theme meant to kickstart inspiration rather than be prescriptive.